 Day 7 IMERETI REGION

-Sataplia cave was the next on our list and must visit for all dinosaur enthusiasts like my better half, where dinosaur footprints were discovered in early 1935 and preserved till date.
+Sataplia cave is a must visit for all dinosaur enthusiasts like my better half, where dinosaur footprints were discovered in early 1935 and preserved till date.
 Next stop was the Prometheus Caves.
 Discovered in Imereti region in 1984, Prometheus Cave is one of Georgia’s natural wonders with breathtaking views of stalactites, stalagmites, curtains, petrified waterfalls, cave pearls, underground rivers, and lakes.

 ¥ Okatse Canyon